U.S. News Rankings

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 Campus Info & Services

 LeTourneau University offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 LeTourneau University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
+Of the students at LeTourneau University, 36 percent have cars on campus.
 Alcohol is not permitted for students of legal age at LeTourneau University.